If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 When to Visit Lake Balaton

-The summer months of June to August are the best months to go and thus bring a lot of crowds.
+The summer months of June to August are the best time to go, but they also bring a lot of crowds.
 During the off-season, the lake is serene and peaceful.

 Convinced to add Lake Balaton to your itinerary for Hungary?
 Great decision!